Everything I Own: Boy George version

 The version by British singer and songwriter Boy George reached No. 1 on the UK Singles Chart for two weeks in March 1987, becoming his first hit and only UK No. 1 as a solo artist.
 It was also his first solo single after a departure from his band, Culture Club.
 Owing more to the Ken Boothe version, the sweet reggae style was reminiscent of his earlier debut hit with Culture Club, "Do You Really Want to Hurt Me?".

 Coming at the time of his arrest for possession of heroin, it provided a major boost to his career.
 Other than the UK, it was a No. 1 in many countries (including Canada, Ireland, Italy, Norway and South Africa) and top 10 in many markets too.
 The track was recorded during the "Sold" sessions at Air Studios Montserrat and produced by Stewart Levine.

-Boy George played this song many times in his live shows.
-He re-recorded the track in an acoustic style (named the Hippy Trippy Mix) and it was released on the American CD single of "Everything I Own", a re-release from 1993.
-It was also remixed in a dub version for the Culture Club 2002 box set.

 Critical reception

 William Ruhlmann from AllMusic stated in his review of Sold, "But it's still that bouncy, vulnerable voice, notably on the reggae-tinged hit "Everything I Own", that remains his trademark."
 On the 1993 version, Larry Flick from Billboard commented, "Refurbished for George's new "At Worst, The Best Of" compilation, oh-so charming track should meet with greater approval this time around—thanks to George's revived strength at radio and radio's increasing penchant for reggaevibed covers."

 Irish newspaper The Kerryman wrote that the singer "returns with the deceptive tune that was aired by American group Bread.
 While it may not be a brilliant return the Boy needs our support.
 Lets hope this will mark the beginning of a full rehabilitation."
 A reviewer from People Magazine described it as an "atrocious" reggae version, and added, "To fit the reggae meter George must resort to a sort of hiccup on the chorus, "I would give everything I o-own."
 Oh-oh, Boy!"

 British newspaper Reading Evening Post reviewed the song as a "croaky and tired sounding version of the old hit."
 Pete Clark of Smash Hits noted that for this cover version, George "opts for the reggae approach", and deemed "this might just mark the beginning of a full rehabilitation".